 WFHC Obstetrical Handout and Form

-At Women First Health Center, we are committed to providing you with high quality care in a comfortable environment.
+At Women First Health Center, an Axia Women’s Health Care Center, we are committed to providing you with high quality care in a comfortable environment.
 At your first visit we will have read and look over our OB Packet and fill out our OB Form with all of your medical history.
 This way you are fully informed of what obstetric services you should expect, and allow us to be aware of your current pregnant state.
 We wish you a safe and healthy pregnancy and look forward to caring for you.